TC Council adopts new parks and rec plan

-TAWAS CITY – In a unanimous vote during their Nov.
+TAWAS CITY – In an unanimous vote during their Nov.
 21 meeting, the Tawas City Council adopted a resolution in favor of the 2023-2027 parks and recreation plan.

 This came after they held a public hearing for the document on Nov.
 14. As explained by City Manager Annge Horning at that time, the plan has to be updated every five years and the council is required to hold a hearing to receive any comments on same.